pixelgod0/coffeezhs/plugins/1password/README.md

 # 1Password

-This plugin adds 1Password functionality to oh-my-zsh.
+This plugin adds 1Password functionality to coffeezhs.

 To use, add `1password` to the list of plugins in your `.zshrc` file: